developersCradle/java-web-dev-soap-rest-api/RestApiDesignDevelopementAndManagement/Section 02/README.md

 4. Different levels for API’s.
 5. Provider needs to monitor the API.performance to keep up promise what SLA promised in first place.

-# 10. Example REST API Walkthrough
+# 10. Example REST API Walkthrough.

 - Examples used from this link [Ticketmaster](https://developer.ticketmaster.com/partners/).